Hungarian revisionist memory between the two world wars – Hungarian Calvary, the 100th National Flag Monument

 Part of the „The myth of national disaster” topic

-The memory politics of the interwar period, exemplified by the Kálvária in Sátoraljaújhely, highlight the complexities of Central European relations in the aftermath of World War I. The desire for territorial revision in Hungary contrasted sharply with the efforts of its neighbors to consolidate their new borders and national identities.
-These conflicting aspirations created a volatile environment in Central Europe, ultimately contributing to the region’s instability in the lead-up to World War II.
+The memory politics of the interwar period, exemplified by the Kálvária in Sátoraljaújhely, highlight the complexities of Central European relations in the aftermath of World War I. Hungary’s desire for territorial revision sharply contrasted with its neighbors’ efforts to consolidate their new borders and national identities.
+These conflicting aspirations created a volatile environment in Central Europe, ultimately contributing to the region’s instability leading up to World War II.